Hupia: Concept of the Hupias or Ghost Spirits

-Literary references
+In popular culture

-In the novel Jurassic Park by Michael Crichton, hupia are suspected of an attack on an 18-year-old boy working on construction for Jurassic Park on Isla Nublar.
+In the novel Jurassic Park by Michael Crichton, hupia are suspected of an attack on an 18-year-old boy working on construction for Jurassic Park on the fictional island of Isla Nublar.
 The culprit is later described as a Velociraptor.
 Hupia are also accused of a rash of attacks on infants and other people in rural Costa Rica.
-They were described as "faceless night ghosts who kidnapped small children".
-Later events showed that the real culprits were Procompsognathus that had escaped from Isla Nublar.
+They are described as "faceless night ghosts who kidnapped small children".
+Later events show that the real culprits were Procompsognathus that had escaped from Isla Nublar.